Air traffic service

 An ATS route is a designated route for channeling the flow of traffic as necessary for the provision of air traffic services.
-This include jet routes, area navigation routes (RNAV), and arrival and departure route.
+This includes jet routes, area navigation routes (RNAV), and arrival and departure routes.
 Routes may be defined with a designator; a path to and from significant points; distance between significant points; reporting requirements; and the lowest safe altitude.

 List of service providers

 Europe

-Recently European ATS service providers are facing a greater change on the European market, with the introduction of Single European Sky, that divides Europe into "functional airspace blocks" – which is replacing the old, national airspace blocks.
+Recently European ATS service providers are facing a greater change on the European market, with the introduction of the Single European Sky, that divides Europe into "functional airspace blocks" – replacing the old, national airspace blocks.